Quivr/iOS-Week-View/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+This pod requires a minimum deployment target of iOS 9.0.

 ## Installation